Cronulla-Sutherland Sharks: Sharkies Leagues Club

 The Cronulla Sutherland Leagues Club is known as Sharkies, and is located on Captain Cook Drive at Woolooware.
 The leagues club sits beside the Cronulla Sutherland home ground, Endeavour Field.

 Proposals to develop the land assets of the Leagues Club which owns the stadium and land around Endeavour Field stumbled for many years prior to arrival of renowned businessman Damian Irvine.
 In partnership with his head of finance Craig Douglas the plans finally became more tangible, as details of a residential and shopping centre were released.
 In August 2012, the club received final approval for their plans solving a 40-year-old problem of financial instability.

-The arrival of respected CEO Lyall Gorman has seen 2016 be a watershed year off and on-field for the Sharks.